-- 1. To receive HAF funds beyond the initial 10% payment described above, CIHA must develop and submit a plan for its use of HAF funding.
+- 1. To receive HAF funds beyond the initial 10% payment described below in Section VIII.Babove, CIHA must develop and submit a plan for its use of HAF funding.
 These HAF plans will describe in detail the needs of homeowners within the relevant jurisdiction, the design of each program the eligible entity proposes to implement using HAF funds, performance goals, and information regarding CIHA's readiness to implement the programs.
 Treasury encourages CIHA to post draft HAF plans for public comment and hold public hearings.
-CIHA will receive funds under the HAF only after Treasury approves a HAF plan.
-It is expected that Treasury will provide a template for the HAF plan, which is expected to include the elements described in Treasury's HAF Guidance, dated April 14, 2021 (Homeowner Needs and Engagement; Program Design; Performance Goals; Readiness; Budget).
-Notwithstanding anything else in this paragraph, CIHA will begin implementing the HAF Program upon adoption of this Policy, utilizing the initial 10% payment of HAF funds. - 2.
-By June 30, 2021, CIHA must submit to Treasury a completed HAF plan or a date by which a HAF plan will be submitted.
+CIHA will receive funds under the HAF only after Treasury approves a HAF plan. - 1.2.
+It is expected that Treasury has provided will provide a template for the HAF plan, which includes the elements described in Treasury's HAF Guidance dated August 2, 2021 is expected to include the elements described in Treasury's HAF Guidance, dated April 14, 2021 (Homeowner Needs and Engagement; Program Design; Performance Goals; Readiness; Budget).
+The HAF plan template provided by Treasury includes sample language and term sheet templates that CIHA may use to develop its plan(s).
+Treasury encourages HAF participants to use these examples and templates to promote consistency across programs, minimize operational complexity, and promote a common understanding of eligibility criteria.
+If deviating from these examples and templates, CIHA should specifically explain how their approach would further the objectives of the HAF, including the targeting and prioritization requirements.
+Treasury has provided a streamlined template to be submitted by CIHA only if it is allocated less than \$5 million of HAF funds.
+Notwithstanding anything else in this paragraph, CIHA will begin implementing the HAF Program upon adoption of this Policy, utilizing the initial 10% payment of HAF funds. - Treasury has opened a portal online for CIHA to enter and submit its HAF plan.
+There is no deadline yet established for CIHA to submit its HAF Plan.
+By June 30, 2021,